ACADEMY AT SOAR FAQ

 What will my child be eating?

 The Academy at SOAR promotes healthy food options for our students.
 In keeping with our philosophy of developing independence and life-skills, students plan menus for the group as well as purchase and prepare the team’s food while on expeditions.
-During campus phases, meals will be prepared and served on base by the school’s cook.
+During campus phases, meals will be prepared and served on base by the school’s chef.
 We will accommodate vegetarian and non-orthodox kosher diets; however, students are ultimately responsible for their own food choices.

 What if my child gets sick?